stevetraut/samples/jsptagrefdoclet/README.md

 # JspTagDoc doclet

-JspTagDoc isn't a sample, per se.
-It's a tool I wrote where there was a need to create references for large number of custom [JavaServer Pages (JSP)](https://en.wikipedia.org/wiki/JavaServer_Pages) tags.
+JspTagDoc didn't start out as a sample.
+It's a tool I wrote where there was a need to create references for a large number of custom [JavaServer Pages (JSP)](https://en.wikipedia.org/wiki/JavaServer_Pages) tags.
 JSP tags are a way to encapsulate functionality for use in JSP files.

 JspTagDoc is a Javadoc doclet that generates documentation for JSP tags.
 Unlike Javadoc's standard doclet, which generates docs for classes and interfaces, JspTagDoc generates docs that are designed specifically for use with tags.